JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/story.md

 Jorin sets up a meeting with his Whispering Hand contact, who Dimitria agrees to meet the following evening.
 Helena, Roger, and Brood head to the Last Dance, the known Haunt of Barretta Blackstone and her private military organisation: the Blackstone Mercenaries.

 At the Last Dance, Helena ingratiates herself to Barretta, turning up her characteristic charm as alias "Susanna von Sweet".
 She learns that Barretta is a proud, self-made-woman, who once trained as an elite warrior in the Mountain Dwarf stronghold of Tor Vethren, one of only a handful of Hill Dwarves ever to do so, before she was kicked out.
-Roger learns that the mercenaries are loyal to Barretta, who pays them well out of her personal wealth, but they are always recruiting skilled fighrers.
+Roger learns that the mercenaries are loyal to Barretta, who pays them well out of her personal wealth, but they are always recruiting skilled fighters.
 He learns that the "try out" for admission to the mercenaries is a duel with Barretta herself: a combat that no challenger has ever won.
 Seeing an opportunity, Brood petitions to join the Blackstone Mercenaries, and (perhaps in an effort to impress Helena) Barretta offers to test Brood right then and there, with a duel out front of the Last Dance...

 ## Session 5